liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/02-running-service-builder-and-understanding-the-generated-code.markdown

 On successfully building the services, Service Builder prints the message `BUILD SUCCESSFUL`.
 Many generated files appear in your project.
 They represent a model layer, service layer, and persistence layer for your entities.
-Don't worry about the number of generated files--you'll never have to customize more than three of them.
+Don't worry about the number of generated files--they're explained in the next tutorial.
 Its time to review the code Service Builder generates for your entities.